A connected community without language barriers

 It is not possible to reschedule a test within 2 days of the test session unless the candidate provides evidence of hospital admission, serious injury or an accident.
 This is because we “lock in” the test sessions to enable planning and preparation.

 If you have been admitted to hospital, or suffered a serious injury or accident, you must provide evidence to info@naati.com.au by 8am (AET) on the test day at the very latest.
-The medical certificate or hospital admission must state the nature of the illness.
+This must meet the terms of the exceptional circumstances policy as detailed in our Terms and Conditions.

 If your test is within the next 2 days and you can no longer attend for another reason, you will need to cancel your application (see below) and apply again.